 Traditionally the fillings of a Philadelphia sushi roll include smoked salmon, cream cheese, and cucumber.

-After the sushi is rolled up in seaweed sheet and rice, you can sprinkle sesame seeds evenly on top of the rice, adding more flavor to the sushi roll.
+After the sushi is rolled up in a seaweed sheet and rice, you can sprinkle sesame seeds evenly on top of the rice, adding more flavor to the sushi roll.

 How do you make sushi rice